atc0005/check-cert/README.md

    - this is used by Nagios for text, email and whatever else notifications (if configured)
 1. The `ERRORS` section notes briefly what is wrong with the cert
+1. The `CERTIFICATE AGE THRESHOLDS` section notes what (calculated) thresholds were used to determine the current service check status (results)
 1. The `DETAILED INFO` section contains an overview of the certificate chain
    - this is used by Nagios for display on the detailed service check-specific page (e.g., shows last check time, frequency, current state, etc)